Star Wars’ Han Solo spinoff film loses directors

 Kennedy said a new director would be announced soon.

-Lord and Miller had been in production on the film starring Alden Ehrenreich as the young Han Solo for months.
+Lord and Miller had been filming the untitled project in London since January 2017 with stars Alden Ehrenreich as the young Han Solo and Donald Glover as Lando Calrissian.
+The supporting cast includes Woody Harrelson, Emilia Clarke and Thandie Newton.

-In a joint statement the directors said their vision and process were not aligned with their partners on the project.
+“Unfortunately, our vision and process weren’t aligned with our partners on this project.
+We normally aren’t fans of the phrase ‘creative differences’ but for once this cliché is true,” the directors said in a joint statement Tuesday.
+“We are really proud of the amazing and world-class work of our cast and crew.”

 Most Read Stories